SQL++ for Mobile

 Purpose

-A parameter expression references a value from the Parameters
+A parameter expression references a value from the Parameters assigned to

 the query before execution.